PAWhalley/Randomized-Time-Riemannian-Manifold-Hamiltonian-Monte-Carlo/README.md

 Before compiling the code, one needs to insert their directory path into the RT-RMHMC_Bayesian.c and RMHMC_Bayesian.c files for importing the data.
 This is in place of "xxxxxx".

-To run the C code you first need to compile by running gcc Filenmae.c normal.c -lm -O3 -o out
+To run the C code you first need to compile by running gcc Filename.c normal.c -lm -O3 -o out

 To print the results to a file and run the code you can use ./out > dat.txt